 The Cyberworld book walks you through this timeline of unfortunate events – a plague in 1997, a world market crash in 2006, a “non-election” in 2008.
 The police state slowly begins to cast its shadow in 2010, and gains full control by 2020.
 In other words, your character begins in more or less your usual post-apocalypse.

 Things get interesting, however, when you look at Spearweasel’s version of Cyberworld.
-I’ll give you a very brief summary here, but you can read the entire setting outline at this archive (unfortunately, the live page doesn’t seem to exist, anymore).
+I’ll give you a very brief summary here, but you can read the entire setting outline yourself (unfortunately, the live page doesn’t seem to exist, anymore).

 Spearweasel’s Alternate Timeline